 There are many animal sanctuaries in the world, each caring for residents of a diverse mix of animal species.
-At a A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies. sanctuary, staff typically provide care for domestic animal residents.
-However, it isn’t uncommon for a farmed animal sanctuary to take in a wild relative of their domestic residents.
+At a An animal sanctuary that primarily cares for rescued animals that were farmed by humans., staff typically provide care for domestic animal residents.
+However, it isn’t uncommon for a A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies. sanctuary to take in a wild relative of their domestic residents.
 This will certainly impact the care plans the sanctuary has in place for this new individual; In fact, some care plans need to be adjusted quite dramatically to suit the unique needs of domestic, feral, and truly wild species!

-Conversely, there are a number of animal sanctuaries that participate in wildlife rehabilitation or sanctuary as their primary mission, but who also take in domestic counterparts of the species they specialize in from time to time.
+Conversely, there are a number of animal sanctuaries that participate in wildlife rehabilitation or sanctuary as their primary The stated goals and activities of an organization.
+An animal sanctuary’s mission is commonly focused on objectives such as animal rescue and public advocacy., but who also take in domestic counterparts of the species they specialize in from time to time.

 This resource provides a brief overview of the definitions of what it means for an animal to be domestic, feral, or wild, and includes some care examples for some species that fall under these classifications.
 We hope it will help clarify a few points and offer a few considerations when caring for various species groupings.